mdangschat/multiddns/README.md

-# Multi Dynamic DNS
+# Multiple Dynamic DNS
 Updates multiple DDNS entries at once.
 My FritzBox router can only update a single DDNS entry.
 Therefore I run this script on my (local) server, my FritzBox sends an update to my server, which in turn updates multiple other DDNS entries.

 ## Security Notes
-* Currently the server does not provide any encryption, so do not use this over the internet!
+* Currently the server does not provide any encryption, so do not use this over the internet or a "public" intranet!
-* Update service credentials are stored in plaintext.
+* DDNS service credentials are stored in plaintext.